realitydeslab/.github/profile/README.md

 * [Adlocating](https://github.com/holoi/adlocating) is a Unity plugin for an on-device adhoc QRCode co-locating technology.
 -->

-* We created multiplayer boilerplate for quick kickstarting your multiplayer MR project.
+* We created singleplayer and multiplayer boilerplate for quickly kickstarting your multiplayer MR project.
    * [HoloKit Singleplayer Boilerplate](https://github.com/holoi/holokit-singleplayer-boilerplate) for simple singleplayer MR experience.
    * [HoloKit Immersal Multiplayer Boilerplate](https://github.com/holoi/holokit-immersal-multiplayer-boilerplate) for co-located multiplayer in fixed scenes (pre-scanning required) with Spectator View using Immersal SDK and  on-based colocation technology.
    * [HoloKit Adlocating Multiplayer Boilerplate](https://github.com/holoi/holokit-adlocating-multiplayer-boilerplate) for co-located multiplayer in ad-hoc scenes (pre-scanning NOT required) with Spectator View using Adlocating, an on-device QRCode co-locating technology.